tudasc/qTESLA/x64/qtesla-piii-jni-vs20119/README.md

 which is indicated by the `-shared` and the `fPIC` is also required here.

+# Footnotes
+<a name="myfootnote1">1</a>: We also performed successful compilation and running tests with OpenJDK8 (version 1.8.0_262).
+Hence, you can employ other implementations by adapting the paths to JNI.
+The installation for OpenJDK was directly done with `sudo yum install java-1.8.0-openjdk-devel`.
+However, we had to set the path to `javac`and `java` manually to the environment *PATH* variable.

 # Open issues #
-* Using *OpenMP*-pragmas in the qTesla C-code results in access violations
+* Using *OpenMP*-pragmas in the qTESLA C-code results in access violations
-* In order to use qTesla with full functionality the three methods in the *api.h* of qTesla need to be interfaced via JNI where input variables are changed within the functions:
+* In order to use qTESLA with full functionality the three methods in the *api.h* of qTesla need to be interfaced via JNI where input variables are changed within the functions:

       int crypto_sign_keypair(
        unsigned char *,